CTCycle/XREPORT-radiological-reports-generator/README.md

 - On Windows, run the launcher again and choose **Launch application**.
 Give the first launch time to prepare dependencies and start the local services.
-- If another XREPORT window is already open, close it before starting a second one.
+- If another process owns a configured port, read the launcher diagnostics and approve termination only when the listed process is safe to stop.
+A `No` response or non-interactive launch cancels/fails without killing it.
 - On macOS or Linux, confirm that both the service terminal and the frontend preview terminal are still running.
 - If the problem continues, restart the computer and try the launcher once